pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

-# XDM Object Manager Methods
+# Simple Object Manager Methods

-This page will present you with the method available from the XDM Object Manager.\
+This page will present you with the method available from the Simple Object Manager.\
 Overall, all of the methods provided are wrapper around existing methods or helper functions that handle wished behavior.

 Once the 0.1.0 release version is live, the methods described here will be maintained and any new version of the library will contain backward compatibility change.